naumenko-sa/cre/README.md

 # 5. How to create a database of variants

-- cre.database.prepare [input_dir] [output_dir] - creates per sample variant reports, copies all reports to one dir, and creates files with variants for summary reports and annotation with cre.R.
+- cre.database.sh [input_dir] [output_dir] - creates per sample variant reports, copies all reports to one dir, and creates files with variants for summary reports and annotation with cre.R.
 - cre.database.pull_gene.sh [database_prefix] [gene_name] - pull a gene

 # 6. List of all scripts